People who haven't undergone hypnotherapy yet or who only know hypnosis from movies and stage shows often ask what hypnosis feels like.

 That's not because they're all crazy!
 It's become some people treat "hypnosis" like a verb.
 Some people treat it like a noun.
 And some people just mean different things by it depending on the context.

-We consider hypnosis a state of mind where your attention is very focused, you let everything else go for a while, and you are receptive to suggestions.
+I consider hypnosis a state of mind where your attention is very focused, you let everything else go for a while, and you are receptive to suggestions.

 How that feels depends entirely on the kind of suggestions you receive.